 If you are using windows then you are lucky.
 As Werner Gaulke pointed out there exist detailed instructions by Andy Brown on how to install a newer avr-gcc.

 Some readers wondered to which pins my library maps.
 The answer is: none.
 This library was designed to be completely pin agnostic.
 This of course rises the question how this library learns about the signal.
 The answer is that YOU have to provide the code for sampling the desired input pin.
 An example of how to do this is in the simple clock implementation.
 Watch out for the function “sample_input_pin()”.

 Some readers also wondered what the meanings of the constants in my examples are.
 Of course I described them somehwere in my blog.
 But if you do not want to go through all of my articles here is the list of some standard constants that I use.

 If these constants do not suit your needs, just change them.
 The library has no implicit dependency to any pin at all.
 So you can use any pin as long as it is not in use for something different.

 |dcf77_sample_pin||19||input pin for digital sampling, notice D19 == A5|

 |dcf77_inverted_samples||1||0 or 1 depending on your DCF77 module|

 |dcf77_analog_samples||1||1 => analog sampling, 0 => digital sampling, Blinkenlighty needs analog samples see comment below|

 |dcf77_monitor_pin||18||displays the signal the software received, common Arduinos might want to use 13 because this is connected to the only LED|

-If you are unsure about the pin mappings use the DCF77 scope to verify if you got them right.
+If you are unsure about the pin mappings use the DCF77 scope with your pin mappings to verify if you got them right.